 Zapier has done a great job of using customer stories and testimonials in their customer marketing strategy.
 The Zapier blog has a deep and detailed list of guides, tips, and content dedicated to common challenges facing customers, industry insights and expert advice.

 Airbnb regularly re-posts stunning pics from customers and super-hosts (who are essentially their biggest ambassadors).
 This is a smart way of encouraging brand mentions on social media, and leveraging word-of-mouth marketing.

-Tip: If you are just getting started with customer marketing and engagement strategies, re-posting UGC on social media (with permission) is one of the most cost-effective activities out there – it’s basically free!
+Tip: If you are just getting started with customer marketing and engagement strategies, re-posting user generated content on social media (with permission) is one of the most cost-effective activities out there – it’s basically free!

 PS: looking to get started on your brand ambassador marketing strategy while you’re at it?
-We have just the thing, check out our course to Ambassador Marketing.
+We have just the thing, check out our course on Ambassador Marketing.